17do/fetale/README.md

-# The Fetale Programming Language
+# The Fet Programming Language

-Fetale is a new programming language with a simple and intuitive syntax.
+Fet is a new programming language with a simple and intuitive syntax.
 It is easy to use for beginners and experienced programmers alike, making it suitable for a wide variety of applications.

 ## Features: